helyx-org/commento-docs/configuration/frontend/README.md

 By default, Commento looks for a `<div>` with `id="commento"`.
 If you want to load Commento in a different element, you can set this attribute to the ID of that element.

 <div class="setting-example">data-id-root="different-element"</div>

+---

+<div class="setting-right">Optional</div>
+<div class="setting-title">data-no-fonts</div>

+By default, Commento uses the Source Sans Pro font to present a good design out-of-the-box.
+If you'd like to disable this so that Commento never loads the font files, you can set this to true.
+By default, this is true.
+Available since v1.7.0.

+<div class="setting-possible">true, false</div>